open-esq/DAOfeatures/features/tokenRegistry/README.md

 or manually run

-1. `npm run eth-ganache:start` to start the development cain
+1. `npm run start:ganache` to start the development cain
 2. Open a new terminal session
-3. `npm run eth-deploy_daostack` to deploy DAOstack's contracts
+3. `npm run deploy:daostack` to deploy DAOstack's contracts
-4. `npm run eth-deploy_token_registry_dao` to deploy the Token Registry DAO
+4. `npm run deploy:feature` to deploy the Token Registry DAO